 Wood Nettle (Laportea canadensis) Urticaceae

-Both types of Nettles are choice edibles that can be picked with gloves and deactivated by drying or cooking.
+Both types of Nettles are choice edibles that can be picked with gloves with the sting being deactivated by drying or cooking.
 The sting of Urtica is also considered to be of medicinal value as well (Duke & Foster, 2014).
 One of my all-time favorite ethnobotanical memories is witnessing Frank Cook “urticate” the aching legs of our friend and teacher the legendary ethnobotanist Jim Duke at a Warren Wilson College herbal symposium in 2009.

 Another source lists even more plants that can irritate the skin (Nelson et al., 2007).
 In this reference the sources of phytodermatitis are broken down in five categories: mechanical irritants, chemical irritants, allergens, phototoxins and pseudophytodermatitides.
 The main culprits are the Araceae, Asteraceace, Apiaceae, and Euphorbiaceae.

 Toxins from mushrooms and microbes are beyond the scope of the current discussion.
 However, a couple fungal organisms that act on plant materials do bear mentioning.
 Ergot (Claviceps spp.) is a commonly occurring toxic fungus on members of the Poaceae (Elpel, 2013; Stewart, 2009).
-Aflotoxin is a commonly occurring fungus on several kinds of nuts.
+Aflatoxins are commonly occurring compounds created by fungi in the Aspergillus genus which grow on several kinds of nuts.
 A number of books deal with the toxins of plants and also cover fungus as well (Blackwell, 1990; M. R. Cooper & Johnson, 1997; Kingsbury, 1964; Turner & Aderkas, 2009; Turner & Szczawinski, 1995).

 Medicine to Poison